11.11 Domestic Abuse

-For referrals and notifications of any serious incidents of domestic abuse where there is a child in the household then in addition to the above, an Assessment must be considered.
+For referrals and notifications of any serious incidents of domestic abuse where there is a child in the household or a pregnant woman then in addition to the above, an Assessment must be considered.

-Lesser incidents should be considered individually, but no more than three minor incidents should be allowed to occur without the completion of an Assessment.
+Any incident should be considered individually, but no more than three incidents should be allowed to occur without the completion of an Assessment.
 Some incidents may be appropriate for early support if they do not meet the need for high-risk interventions.

 All Assessments must be undertaken on the basis of the Assessment Framework triangle.

 Whenever an Assessment is undertaken, or at any time thereafter, all agencies involved with the family should be informed of any domestic abuse incidents and reminded to manage information sharing bearing in mind the safety of all the family members.